-The following table sets forth the number of our outstanding common stock beneficially owned by the selling stockholder as of August 5, 2022, the number of Shares that may be offered under this prospectus assuming exercise of the Unexercised Warrant Shares, and the number and percentage of our outstanding common stock beneficially owned by the selling stockholder assuming all of the Shares covered hereby are sold.
+The following table sets forth the number of our outstanding common stock beneficially owned by the selling stockholder as of August 16, 2022, the number of Shares that may be offered under this prospectus and the number and percentage of our outstanding common stock beneficially owned by the selling stockholder assuming all of the Shares covered hereby are sold.
 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to our shares of common stock.
 Generally, a person "beneficially owns" shares of common stock if the person has or shares with others the right to vote those shares or to dispose of them, or if the person has the right to acquire voting or disposition rights within 60 days.
 The number of shares in the column "Number Registered for Resale" represents all of the shares that the selling stockholder may offer and sell from time to time under this prospectus.

-All information contained in the table below and the footnotes thereto is based upon information provided to us by the selling stockholder as of August 5, 2022.
+All information contained in the table below and the footnotes thereto is based upon information provided to us by the selling stockholder as of August 16, 2022.
 The selling stockholder may have sold or transferred, in transactions exempt from the registration requirements of the Securities Act, some or all of its shares or other securities since the date on which the information in the table below is presented.
 Information about the selling stockholder may change over time.
-The percentage of shares owned after the offering is based on 118,244,451 shares of common stock outstanding as of August 5, 2022.
+The percentage of shares owned after the offering is based on 118,655,273 shares of common stock outstanding as of August 16, 2022.

 Shares of Common Stock

-Number Number Number
+Number Number

 Beneficially Number Beneficially Percent

 Owned Registered Owned Owned

 Prior to for Sale After After

 Name Offering Hereby Offering Offering

-Ampere Computing LLC (1) 1,000,000 1,000,000
+Ampere Computing LLC (1) 500,000 500,000

-\ Less than one percent.
+Less than one percent.

-(1) Consists of (a) 500,000 shares issued and outstanding in connection with the partial exercise of the Ampere Warrant and (b) 500,000 Warrant Shares issuable upon the vesting and exercise of the Unexercised Warrant Shares.
+(1) Consists of 500,000 shares issued and outstanding in connection with the exercise of the vested portion of the Ampere Warrant.
+Renée J. James is the Chairman and Chief Executive Officer of Ampere and has voting and investment control of the shares held by Ampere.
+While Ms. James may be deemed to be the beneficial owner of the shares held by Ampere, she disclaims such beneficial ownership.
 The registered address of Ampere Computing LLC is 4655 Great America Parkway, Suite 601, Santa Clara, CA 95054.